UN raises Kabul classroom bombing death toll to 35 as women protest ‘genocide’

 “The latest casualty figures from the attack number at least 35 fatalities, with an additional 82 wounded,” the United Nations Assistance Mission in Afghanistan (UNAMA) said in a statement.

-More than 20 of the killed were girls and women, it said.
+More than 20 of those killed were girls and women, it said.

 The UN mission’s casualty figure is higher than the toll Kabul authorities have given.